acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 This array’s longest sequence is 11-12-13-14-15, so the function would return 5.

 **Your job is to optimize the function so that it takes $O(N)$ time.**

+BIG IDEA: a number can only be the start of a sequence if the number before it doesn't exist.
+So we traverse each number x and ask "is x - 1 in the sequence?"
+Of course, in order to be able to quickly see if the whole thing contains a certain previous number, we use a hash table.
+Anyway, we check each number to be the start of the sequence, and we see how far of a sequence we can get by counting up. if there's no x - 1, is there an x + 1?
+What about x + 2?
+We see how high much we can keep getting the next consecutive x + 1,2,3 etc. if the sequence we find is longer than the current record holder, we update it.

 ```c++
 #include <iostream>